Monday, June 15, 2015

 Again, I walked to the end of the road with Montana, Sierra, & Nevada.

-I finish reading book number 17 of the Trixie Beldon series and started book number 18. ( The Mystery of the Phantom Grasshopper)
+I finished reading book number 17 of the Trixie Beldon series and started book 18. ( The Mystery of the Phantom Grasshopper)

-We watched the Memoriam Emporium on TV.
-After the movie, Charity and I played the word game on the game channel
+We watched the Memoriam Emporium on V. After the movie, Charity and I played the word game on the game channel.

-Tuesday, Charity went to work with Andy.
-Ron and I stayed home with the kids
+On Tuesday, Charity went to work with A dy.
+Ron and I stayed home with the kids.

-Nevada rode his bicycle, and I walk to the end of the road.
+Nevada rode his bicycle, and I walked to the end of the road.

-That day, I washed several loads of clothes, sweep and mopped the floors, and cleaned the bathrooms.
+That day, I washed several loads of clothes, swept and mopped the floors, and cleaned the bathrooms.

 I took the cushions off the couch and used the vacuum to clean inside, Montana said,